data-integrations/fast-filter-transform/docs/FastFilter-transform.md

 Configuration
 -------------
 **Source Field:** Specifies the source field to use for the filter.
 If the value in the sourceField is null, the record is dropped.
-(Macro-enabled)

 **Operator:** Specifies the operator to use for the comparison.